Common Names: Calathea, Prayer Plants, Cathedral Plants, Peacock Plants, Zebra Plants, Rattlesnake Plants, Stromanthe, Ctenanthe

 Don’t let anyone tell you that plants don’t move.
 This family of houseplants gets its name ‘Prayer’ because light changes will cause the leaves to rise upwards like two hands praying (try filming a time lapse of your Prayer Plant in the evening and see how the leaves dance!).
 If you want to get technical, the process is called “nyctinasty” -- the flow of water regulating the leaves’ movement to best capture the sun’s energy.
 Truth be told, this family of indoor plants requires a little more attention and love than their tougher house plant companions.
 However, you will find that these beautiful potted plants are well worth the extra doting.
 When caring for Calatheas, Marantas Stromanthe and Ctenanthe, the most important considerations are humidity and access to mineral and chemical-free water.
 Brown leaf edges are usually an indication that the water has either a high salt, chlorine, chloramine, bromide, or fluoride content.
 The old trick of letting the water sit overnight so the chemicals can evaporate no longer works because most municipalities add chloramine to public water, and chloramine doesn’t evaporate.
 A lack of humidity will also cause the leaf edges to turn brown.
 Tropical plants will always be happier when they can access moisture from the air.

 The optimal temperature for this family of houseplants is 65-85℉.
 Don’t place them near drafty windows or doors in the colder months.
+Exposure to freezing temperatures, even for a few minutes can damage the leaves.
+Keep your prayer plants warm all year long and provide them with good air circulation to help avoid spider mites and other indoor plant pests.

 - Group them together in clumps so they help each other increase humidity.
 If this doesn’t provide enough humidity, then purchase a humidifier.